-Why hit the road when you can have fun in your very own hometown?
-Staying home allows you the opportunity to have exciting new experiences in the day and still sleep in your own bed at night.
-The trick is finding those memorable events so the family forgets you are still at home.
-Try these fun, quirky suggestions:
+Why hit the road when you can have fun in your own hometown?
+Staying close to home allows you the opportunity to have exciting new experiences during the day and still sleep in your own bed at night.
+The trick is finding those memorable events so the family forgets you are on a staycation near home.

 Hit the Water

 A staycation is a great time to squeeze in extra learning and outdoor fun.
 If you live near an ocean or lake, rent a motorboat and head out with fishing poles for a lesson in catch and release.
 If your brood is more interested in high-powered fun, rent a speedboat and go tubing.

 For us, there are movies.
 Go to a different movie every day of the week or make it more adventurous and pick a different genre each day.
+Many theaters have special pricing for morning showtimes.
 Depending on time and location, you can see a movie marathon or attend a film festival.

-Triple D Tour
+Go on the Triple D Tour

 The Food Network show “Diners, Drive-ins, and Dives” follows host Guy Fieri around the nation as he samples the best American cuisine.
 Having featured nearly 800 restaurants nationwide, the show has probably visited at least a couple places near you.

-The Museum of General Randomness
+Find the Museum of General Randomness

 Whether they are dedicated to trains or body parts, most cities have their own local and quirky museums.
 In Boston, the Museum Of Bad Art is devoted to, as the name would suggest, really ugly masterpieces.
 Visit things to do in Boston to learn more.
-Burlingame, California is home to the Pez Museum which boasts more than 900 Pez dispensers.
+Burlingame, California, is home to the Pez Museum which boasts more than 900 Pez dispensers.